-The Timor-Leste Research Program is based at RMIT University (Melbourne, Australia), and is primarily situated within the Centre for Global Research where researchers and students have been working in Timor-Leste since 2003.
-As with other sites within Australia and the Asia-Pacific, the main intellectual task of the Centre for Global Research has been to understand processes of change and continuity, and to think through cultural-political questions such as nation-formation in a globalizing world.
-We endeavour to work across the divide between abstract theory and applied research and we seek to develop strong collaborative connections with communities, civil society and state organisations in our research areas.
+The Timor-Leste Research Program is committed to understanding processes of change and continuity, and to thinking through cultural-political questions such as nation-formation in a globalizing world.
+Situated within the the School of Global, Urban and Social Studies at RMIT University in Melbourne, our work straddles the divide between abstract theory and applied research while also seeking to develop strong collaborative connections with communities, civil society and state organisations in our research areas.

 At an intellectual level, our objectives include:

 - To seek to understand processes of change in contemporary Timor-Leste, specifically the process of nation-formation;

 - To develop and utilise innovative research methods suitable for the East Timorese context; and